Szybet/WatchySourcingHub/README.md

 ### Other other things
 - https://github.com/Szybet/watchy-scom - For lazy people
 - https://github.com/Szybet/Yatchy - :DDD

+## Contributed / Other firmwares
+As the creators requested to be here, but I don't have any experience with them, but im good with providing a platform to share them further
+- https://github.com/jtolio/watchyflow/ - A new firmware.
+Main focus is currently on calendar viewing (Only Arduino IDE / CLI, no platformio, based loosly on default watchy firmware)

 # Some 3D printed cases
 - https://www.printables.com/model/745711-watchy-invader-remix - Reuben designed it from the Watchy discord server, thanks!
 Some users reported that it works with USB-C and micro usb.
 This case is really thick